petyaracz/RaczRebrus2024/Readme.md

 | All      | dzsungelhez |   146 | matekhoz, projekthez  |
 | All      | dzsungelhoz |     2 | matekhoz, projekthez  |

-Sample long data for “dzsungel”
+Table 1: Sample long data for *dzsungel*

 Note that the stem shows back / front variation with most suffix tags (such as the inessive: *dzsungelben* n = 10604, *dzsungelban* n = 258,